 Lastly, we wanted to address a possible confound that may have helped generate the RT effect.
 If participants’ responses get faster overall (perhaps as a function of adaptation to the task or learning), then target syllables in word-final positions would always be faster than targets in word-initial positions.
-In other words, the effect could be driven by an overall improvement in RT and not modulated by the transitional probabilities or other regularities in the stream.
-This critique entails however that the mean difference in RT to targets in positions 1 - 2 and 2 – 3 be equally large, if indeed mere adaptation were the only driving force.
-To address this confound, we performed an ANOVA on mean RT differences between each position pairing (1-2, 2-3, and 1-3) with pairs and block as predictors.
-We found no interaction between pairs and block, suggesting that the magnitude of these differences as well as the relationships between them did not change over the course of the blocks (F14=0.39,p=0.98).
-We found only a main effect of pairs (F2=12.97,p<0.0001).
-Tukey-corrected contrasts between pairs showed all pair differences to be significant (all p<0.05); most notably, the mean differences between position 1-2 were significantly different than those between positions 2-3 (t11.8=2.57, p=0.028, Cohen's d=0..24), supporting the notion that the RT effect is not linear.
-The decrease in RT observed between positions 1 and 2 is indeed larger than between 2 and 3, therefore, the effect cannot be due to a simple confound of monotonically decreasing RTs over the course of the session.
+In other words, the effect could be driven by an overall decrease in RT and not sensitivity to stream statistics.
+For this critique to be valid, the mean difference in RT to targets in positions 1 - 2 and 2 – 3 must be equally large.
+To address this confound, we performed an ANOVA on mean RT differences between each position pairing (1-2, 2-3, and 1-3) with both block and pairs as predictors.
+We found no interaction between block and pairs, suggesting that the magnitude of the differences between positions, as well as the relationships between them, did not change over the course of the blocks (F14=0.39,p=0.98).
+(Fig. 2) We found only a main effect of pairs (F2=12.97,p<0.0001).
+(Fig. S2a) Tukey-corrected contrasts between pairs showed all pair differences to be significant (all p<0.05); most notably, the mean differences between position 1-2 were significantly different than those between positions 2-3 (t11.8=2.57, p=0.028, Cohen's d=0..24), supporting the notion that the RT effect is not linear.
+Since the decrease in RT observed between positions 1 and 2 is indeed larger than between 2 and 3, the effect cannot be due to a simple confound of monotonically decreasing RTs over the course of the session.
 Additionally, there was no effect of block on overall RT (F1=0.36,p=0.551) nor any difference between RTs when looking specifically at blocks 1 and 8 (t49.93=-0.60,p=0.55)).
 This suggests that overall RTs stayed the same and therefore could not have spuriously induced an observed effect of ordinal position on RT.

-Finally, we computed a measure of online statistical learning from the target detection task, borrowed from Siegelman and colleagues (Siegelman et al. 2018), as follows:
+Finally, we computed a measure of online statistical learning based upon the target detection task, borrowed from Siegelman and colleagues (Siegelman et al. 2018), as follows:

 Online SL= logRT(1st position) – mean(logRT2nd position+ logRT(3rd position)

 We computed this measure of SL for each participant and for each block.
-A linear model with the SL measure as outcome variable and block as predictor failed to reveal any effect of block on this composite measure (X27,N=33=6.50, p=0.48, Type II Wald Chi-square test).
-This is an additional piece of evidence in support of early emergence of differentiated reaction times and stable behavior thereafter.
+A linear model with the SL measure as outcome variable and block as predictor failed to reveal any effect of block on this composite measure (X27,N=33=6.50, p=0.48, Type II).
+(Fig. 1d) This is an additional piece of evidence in support of early emergence of differentiated reaction times and stable behavior thereafter.

 Pseudowords Can Be Distinguished From Part-words